saucelabs/sauce-docs/docs/mobile-apps/automated-testing/about-appium.md

 ### Appium Server

-The Appium server component, based on node.js, exposes a superset of the WebDriver API known as the [Mobile JSON Wire Protocol](https://speakerdeck.com/jlipps/the-mobile-json-wire-protocol).
+The Appium server component, based on node.js, exposes a superset of the [JSON Wire Protocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol), known as the [Mobile JSON Wire Protocol](https://github.com/SeleniumHQ/mobile-spec/blob/master/spec-draft.md).

+The Appium server also supports elements of the [W3C Webdriver spec](https://w3c.github.io/webdriver/webdriver-spec.html)

 The server also includes a [desktop application](http://appium.io/downloads) that contains everything you need to run Appium, bundled in a single package.
 It offers the ability to inspect elements in running applications.
 Available for Mac, Windows, and Linux.